ColetonReitan/Expansion-of-The-Power-of-Money-in-Baseball/EDA.md

 # Visualizations

-Plotting the Quartiles (with all years)  - This plot is messy but holds a lot of insight
+Plotting the Quartiles (with all years)  - This plot is messy but holds some insight

 ```r
 quartiles_millions <- as.numeric(quartiles) / 1e6